ChewyDinosaur/freeCodeCamp-Projects/README.md

-# freeCodeCamp-Projects
+# freeCodeCamp-Projects-OLD
-All the projects created for the freeCodeCamp curriculum
+freeCodeCamp updated their curriculum on 05/20/2018, adding new projects and changing requirements of existing projects.
+These are all the older projects I completed with the oudated requirements.